cfpb/design-system/docs/pages/setting-the-foundation.md

   <h4 class="h3">Write a problem statement</h4>

   Before engaging in any work, stakeholders and the project team should work together to create a problem statement identifying and framing the problem to explore through research or solve through design.
 Nielsen Norman has more about  [how to form a problem statement](https://www.nngroup.com/articles/problem-statements/).
-18F also has a [design hypothesis exercise](https://guides.18f.org/methods/decide/design-hypothesis/) that considers the value and impact of work on the intended audience.

   The team should also engage in [activities to validate the problem statement](https://guides.18f.org/methods/discover/stakeholder-and-user-interviews/) once it’s been formed.